Last Modified:

 Expressions in specifications must not have any effect on the Java program.
 Think of a program with specifications converted to run-time checks.
 We can’t have the checks modifiying the program that is being checked.
 Similarly we can’t allow static checking to have any effect on the Java program.

-Thus the rule is that methods that are called in specifications must be
+Thus the rule is that methods that are called in specifications must not have any effect on the Java program state at the beginning of the method call (the pre-state).
+Such methods are called pure.

 Here is an example: